 Before you start your search process, it’s important to clarify what type of care at home is needed and who will be providing it.
-Following are some of the terms that will be discussed as you and your providers begin planning for your care.
+The following are some of the terms that will be discussed as you and your providers begin planning for your care.

-Is needed if the person has a life-ending illness and requires medical care and comfort at the end of life.
-For more information on Hospice Care, see our Hospice page, or contact the New Hampshire Hospice and Palliative Care Association.
+Hospice Care is needed if the person has a life-ending illness and requires medical care and comfort at the end of life.
+For more information on Hospice Care, see our Hospice page, or contact our Hospice Director, Janice McDermott.

 The State of New Hampshire requires all home care agencies to be licensed.
 Agencies must comply with strict regulations regarding the types of services they offer, background checks, training and supervision of employees, and the quality of care provided.
 Some agencies provide all types of health care services, while others are limited to personal care and homemaking services.
 Agencies that provide hospice services must also have a separate hospice license.
 Be sure to ask the agency what type of license it has, or check out its website.
 All agencies must provide clients with the Home Care Clients’ Bill of Rights.